johnhenry/fileable/readme.md

 String representing files or folders to delete.
 May be a [glob](https://github.com/isaacs/node-glob) pattern.
 May use '!' to negate files.

+### Directive: WARNING

+The WARNING directive is used to denote that something went wrong but the process will continue.

+#### key: message

+Message explaining what went wrong.

+### Directive: ERROR

+The ERROR directive is used to denote that something went wrong but the process will continue.

+#### key: message

+Message explaining what went wrong.

 #### key: folder_context